nasa/CrisisMappingToolkit/README.md

 TerraSAR-X, cannot be uploaded.
 If you find any missing data sets, contact the project maintainers to see if we can get it uploaded.

+## Licensing

+The Crisis Mapping Toolkit is released under the Apache 2 license.

+Opyright (c) 2014, United States Government, as represented by the Administrator of the National Aeronautics and Space Administration.
+All rights reserved.